Embarking on an Airport Master Plan Update

 PHL is updating the Master Plan to accommodate the ongoing growth of the region and modernize our facilities and operations.
 This planning process will leverage internal and external stakeholders to identify infrastructure and facility needs with a focus on developing solutions to support the future development at the Airport.
 The resulting Master Plan Update will outline a capital improvement program and 20-year implementation plan that clearly establishes how improvements can be made and potentially funded to support the vision of a world class airport that connects Philadelphia’s people and economy to the rest of the world.

 Prior to the onset of the pandemic early in 2020, PHL set an all-time high record for passenger volume in 2019, welcoming over 33 million total passengers.
 Observing this trend, PHL prepared by bringing on board a nationally recognized aviation consultant to conduct a Master Plan Update and develop a "roadmap" to continue to allow the airport to accommodate growth through 2040 and beyond.

 The focus of the Master Plan Update is on the passenger terminal and landside area of the airport, but does not focus in detail on the airside.
 Landside is defined as the public side of an airport, including the roads, garages and terminal building that the general public uses.
 Airside is defined as the side of an airport that the aircraft use, including runways, taxiways and areas that support aircraft activities.

-PHL is working closely with the Federal Aviation Administration to coordinate anticipated operations by 2040.
+PHL is working closely with the Federal Aviation Administration to coordinate anticipated activity levels by 2040.
 There are many factors that affect how implementation of the proposed projects in the Master Plan Update will move forward, including ensuring that certain thresholds are exceeded to confirm efforts are in line with operational demands.
-Once the Master Plan Update is completed, next steps will include 5 -10 years of planning, review, and architectural design before reaching the construction phase.
+Once the Master Plan Update is completed, next steps will include 7 - 15 years of detailed planning, environmental review, and architectural design before reaching the construction phase.